NanShang126/BetterHudwiki-chinese/operations.md

 ex. `[(number)papi:player_x@t * 2]`

 ## exception
+when working within a pattern in a text layout,

-use '//' for the divide ('/') operator.
-This will be changed to '\' in the future.
+the divide ('/') operator uses '//'.
+This will change to '\' in the future.